A Peer-led Weekend of Self-Discovery, Healing, and Growth

 Exploring Underlying Issues

-In the course of the weekend, we explore common underlying issues frequently shared by men who experience inner pain from the past, confusion about who they are and their place in the world, interpersonal conflicts, and problematic thoughts, feelings, and behaviors.
+In the course of the weekend, we provide opportunities for you to explore lingering pain from past experiences, internal and interpersonal conflicts, confusion, and problematic thoughts, feelings, and behaviors.

-- A longing to belong, to be wanted, or included — but fear of being perceived as needy
+• A longing to belong, to be wanted, or include

 Group and Individual “Work”